 The gravitational-wave detector GEO600 is situated between Hannover and Hildesheim, 20 km south of Hannover near the village of Ruthe.

 Please note that the detector site can only be visited after previous date arrangementss.
 If you would like to get a tour of the GEO600 facilities, please contact Benjamin Knispel to coordinate the details of your visit.

 For groups of seven or more, we will arrange a viewing appointment for you within our regular working hours.
 The tour lasts around 90 minutes and includes an introduction to gravitational waves and the astronomy they allow, as well as a detailed tour of the institute grounds and the technology of a gravitational wave detector.

 To visit the central laboratory building, an age of 16 years is required due to laser safety regulations.

 Individuals can occasionally join such group tours.
 Please contact Benjamin Knispel if this applies to you.

 An open day is held once a year on a weekend day in summer.
-The detector area can be visited without prior notice.
+On this day, the detector site can be visited without prior notice.

 Directions from Hannover

 Take the road B6 (Messeschnellweg) to the South and turn right at the sign Sarstedt/Heisede.
 Turn right to Heisede, then left at the sign Schulenburg/Ruthe.
 After entering Ruthe turn right.
-After crossing the Leine river, turn right at the EXPO sign (resp. at the white sign "Universität Hannover/Versuchsgelände", resp. at the green sign Schäferberg).
-Drive along the tree nursery to the gate at its end.
+After crossing the Leine river, turn right at the EXPO sign (resp. at the white sign “Universität Hannover/Versuchsgelände”, resp. at the green sign Schäferberg).
+Drive along the apple orchard to the gate at its end.